JimMarshall35/Atmega32-Step-sequencer/README.md

 there should be space for 12 patterns in the eeprom, the way the patterns are currently stored.

-Currently, before this code will work you must first set the eeprom of your chip to this repeating pattern:
+Currently, before this code in its entirity will work you must first set the eeprom of your chip to this repeating pattern:

 (block of 16 for each pattern you want avaliable)

-' ' (ascii byte for space)

-0.0 (float value 0)

-' ' (ascii byte for space)
+(ascii byte for space)

-0.0 (float value 0)
+(float value 0)

-.

-.

-.

-ect.
+(repeated * 16)

 This repository is an Atmel studio 7 project